Feralo/feralo.github.io/_posts/2021-01-23-searching-for-elastic.md

 1. download the file (elastic search)
 2. execute the file

-Alternatively, it looks like I have been able to run it with docker in the past with this command:
+Alternatively, it looks docker can do it too:

 `docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.10.1`

+Perhaps it would be best to just install the local package:

 ```wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-7.10.2-amd64.deb.sha512
 $ shasum -a 512 -c elasticsearch-7.10.2-amd64.deb.sha512